Koumbaya/wumpus/README.md

 ### TODO:
 * Add a way to move directly instead of move + number
 * Probably a few refactors of the state machine.
-* Implement Wumpus 2 (6 different levels!) - in progress
 * Checks & reroll of pits location on maps where that could be impossible to solve (`5` and `6` only ?).
-* More features in advances (partial maps, clues, traps...)
+* More features in advanced mode (partial maps, clues, traps...)
 * bubble-up the few possibles IO errors
 * Tests